|

 The development of last year’s Expenditure Reduction Plan was not the result of mismanagement of the District’s funds but rather by legislative action that reduced our funding.
 The biggest loss was due to the total elimination of the Tangible Personal Property (TPP) Tax/Commercial Activities Tax (CAT) which resulted in the District losing millions in annual revenue.
 In Ohio, House Bill 66 (HB66) was the legislation that eliminated the tax businesses pay on Tangible Personal Property (TPP).
 The original legislation set forth that the State of Ohio would reimburse school districts for several years the amount of lost revenues.
 A tax once under local/county control had been eliminated and replaced by a State collected Commercial Activity Tax (CAT).
 The replacement CAT tax was also eliminated.
 The resulting loss of millions in annual revenue caused the fiscal challenges which led to the development of the Expenditure Reduction Plan and the reduction of staff members in the Spring of 2023.

-If the Board of Education determines that a bond issue will be placed on the ballot and if the community supports this project, District officials will work to ensure that the funds for the Tiger Legacy Project are well managed and that the project is fully constructed within budget.
+District officials will work to ensure that the funds for the Tiger Legacy Project are well managed and that the project is fully constructed within budget.

 What building requirements and cost efficiency/engineering are being considered with this project?